byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Security**

-As far as security goes, it is not recommended to use TridyDB except locally right now.
-While a user system is planned for the future, and TridyDB's nested architecture and context system are ripe for having granularized access controls, TridyDB is currently single-user.
-In addition, the web-based API shouldn't be used in a secure context either, since it is at risk for command injection in the same manner that SQL or other database engines are.
-In addition, this port should *never* be opened to the internet for the same reason that you shouldn't open MySQL port 3306 to the internet, even once a user system is built-in.
-To that end, any accesses to TridyDB should be regulated through another application stacked between the user and the database.
+It's worth re-stating that TridyDB is not meant to be used as a generalized database solution.
+It is a lightweight tool meant for the creation of *redundant* hierarchically-structured data.
+That makes it inherently un-ideal for storing sensitive data, though this is more due to relative performance costs than any inability to be built into a secure system.

+That's because TridyDB, likewise, deals the least effectively with data that is lacking in repetition, and is in such high volume that it would not be ideal to re-compile its respective transactional data on a regular or near-regular basis (which less repitition causes there to be more of).
+Sensitive data meant to be unique and collision-resistant is rarely conducive to this.

+While TridyDB does sport a server-based mode of operation, there is no built-in user system or manner of authentication either, which limits the safety of using such a server to more of just a localhost context.
+Regardless of whether there would be one or not, the port it uses should *never* be opened to the internet for the same reason that you shouldn't open MySQL port 3306 to the internet.
+All remote access to TridyDB, if there is any, should have to pass through another application that is able to confine TridyDB's usage to a secure context.

+For any developers of applications that might intend to try and do that, be aware that the main exported method `Tridy.query(...)` (and arguably the other possible entryways as well) performs similarly as one might expect from other database systems that export a method of the same name.
+That means that this method is vulnerable to command injection if it used in a naive manner.

 <br>